Unit 5 - Practice Quiz

 14 Which type of rootkit operates at the same privilege level as the Operating System kernel (Ring 0)?

-A. User-mode Rootkit
+A. Library-level Rootkit

-B. Kernel-mode Rootkit
+B. User-mode Rootkit

 15 Which Python library is most frequently used for network interaction and crafting custom packets in scripting exploits?